fennel-ai/client/docs/pages/featuresets/overview.md

 **Input Parameters**

-1. Every extractor takes `ts: Series`, as the first positional argument.
+1. Every extractor takes `ts: pd.Series`, as the first positional argument.
 The `ts` parameter is used when doing a lookup operation on a Dataset.
 This parameter must be passed even if the extractor does not do any Dataset lookup.
 2. One or more parameters that are of the form:
    * `Series[<feature>]`
    * `DataFrame[<featureset>]`